 Chairperson's Annual Report

-The Management Committee have undertaken a limited number of site visits over this past 12 months.
-We aim to increase this over the coming year in order to see and support first-hand the great work being done by GCYS teams and to better understand the issues to inform our role as advocates to Government and policy makers in order to bring about positive change.
+Management Committee Members have undertaken more site visits over this past year to see and support first-hand the great work being done by GCYS teams.
+This allows us to better understand the issues and informs our advocacy to Government in order to push for increases to funding.

 Visit Us In Miami

 - Queensland Department of Communities, Housing & Digital Economy